-According to the DSM-5 (APA, 2013), there are two types of Bipolar Disorder- Bipolar I and Bipolar II.
-A diagnosis of Bipolar I Disorder is made when there is at least one manic episode.
-This manic episode can be preceded by or followed by a hypomanic or major depressive episode, however, diagnostic criteria for a manic episode is the only criteria that needs to be met for a Bipolar I diagnosis.
-A diagnosis of Bipolar II Disorder is made when there is a current or history of a hypomanic episode and a current or past major depressive episode.
-In simpler words, if an individual has ever experienced a manic episode, they qualify for a Bipolar I diagnosis; however, if the criteria has only been met for a hypomanic episode, the individual qualifies for a Bipolar II diagnosis.
+According to the DSM-5-TR (APA, 2022), there are two types of bipolar disorderbipolar I and bipolar II.
+A diagnosis of bipolar I disorder is made when there is at least one manic episode.
+This manic episode can be preceded by and/or followed by a hypomanic or major depressive episode, however, diagnostic criteria for a manic episode is the only criteria that needs to be met for a bipolar I diagnosis.
+A diagnosis of bipolar II Disorder is made when there is a current or history of a hypomanic episode and a current or past major depressive episode.
+Descriptions of both manic and hypomanic episodes follow below.